tomkerkhove/promitor/docs/configuration/v1.x/metrics/index.md

 Additionally, the following fields are optional:

-- `azureMetricConfiguration.dimensionName` - The name of the dimension that should be used to scrape a multi-dimensional metric in Azure Monitor.
+- `azureMetricConfiguration.dimension.Name` - The name of the dimension that should be used to scrape a multi-dimensional metric in Azure Monitor.
   - ☝ *Promitor simply acts as a proxy and will not validate if it's supported or not, we recommend verifying that the dimension is supported in the